[Go to end]

 viola

 Dramas, essays, biographies, commercials, promos.
 It seems everything must be done with music.
 That is, everything but TV sitcoms.
-Those are performed against a background of chronic chuckles and chortles, regardless of humor. “ Call me a taxi.”
-“You’re a taxi.”
+Those are performed against a background of chronic chuckles and chortles, regardless of humor. ' Call me a taxi.'
+'You're a taxi.'
 Hee-haw, hee-haw.
 Here closed captions with the mute button works really well.

-You might think sports would be music free, but no. For some reason it’s now traditional at stadiums to periodically blast out inane lyrics, like “we will, we will rock you,” and “ta ta da, charge.”
-It’s as if the game can’t possibly be energetic enough unless they spike us with rhythmic noise.
+You might think sports would be music free, but no. For some reason it's now traditional at stadiums to periodically blast out inane lyrics, like 'we will, we will rock you,' and 'ta ta da, charge.'
+It's as if the game can't possibly be energetic enough unless they spike us with rhythmic noise.

 And commercials… Don't you just hate it when you find yourself humming some silly tune for some product you hate, like airline service?
 Or one you don't consume, like cat food?